1. Are the programs offered accredited?

 Indicate if you intend to apply to the traditional (residential) on-campus degree program or the distance education (executive) format

-5. What is the minimum TOEFL requirement for international students?
+4. What is the minimum TOEFL/IELTS requirement for international students?

-The minimum TOEFL requirement for international students is a score of at least 100 on the internet based exam.
+The minimum TOEFL/IELTS requirement for international students is a score of at least 100 on the internet based exam.
+The minimum IELTS requirement for international students is a score of 7.

 We like to see applicant scores in the 50th percentile on the GRE and GMAT exams.
 For executive program applicants, we use your 3+ years of health care experience to waive these exams.

 We recommend that our residential students apply for fellowship positions during their second year of study.
 While many students do accept fellowship positions after graduation, many students select job positions as well.
-The average salary for our recent residential graduates is $56,600, ranging between $45,000 and $70,000 per year.
-This varies depending on geographic location, size of organization, and scope of duties and responsibilities.
+The average fellowship salary for recent residential MHA graduates graduates in the U.S. is $56,600, ranging between $45,000 and $70,000 per year, according to ACHE.

-No, we build the prerequisite courses into the plan of study if you have not previously taken them in the past.
+No, with the exception of Statistical Analysis, we build the prerequisite courses into the plan of study if you have not previously taken them in the past.
 However, we highly recommend enrolling in the prerequisite courses if you can before beginning the program.

 If you are an executive applicant you can complete some of the prerequisite materials via independent study through our website after acceptance to the program.

 Yes, all executive students are required to attend all scheduled weekend on-site sessions.
-You will know the weekends you are responsible for being on campus for the entire two-year program at orientation.
+You will know the weekends you are responsible for being on campus for the entire two-year program on acceptance.

 The letter of support for the executive program needs to be a short note from your employer stating that they understand you are applying for the program and that they support you in doing this.